 The Bank of New York, as depositary, will register and deliver American Depositary Shares, or ADSs.
-Each ADS will represent two shares deposited with the principal London office of The Bank of New York, as custodian for the depositary.
+Each ADS will represent two shares deposited with the office of the Hong Kong and Shanghai Banking Corporation Limited, as custodian for the depositary in Hong Kong.
 Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
 The depositary's corporate trust office at which the ADSs will be administered is located at 101 Barclay Street, New York, New York 10286.
 The Bank of New York's principal executive office is located at One Wall Street, New York, New York 10286.